Photo Credit: Bruce Moffat

 First Nations Art: Sculptures, carvings, pine needle, birch bark and cedar baskets, birch bark biting, jewelry, dream catchers, hand tied fishing flies, purses, beaded and woolen items, drums and rattles.

-Fisheries and Oceans Canada and the BC Ministry of Forests, Lands, Natural Resource Operations & Rural Development are pleased to announce that an Educational Interpretive Program will be available, free of charge, to BC students in Grades 2 through 5 during the Salute to the Sockeye.
+Fisheries and Oceans Canada and the BC Ministry of Land, Water and Resource Stewardship are pleased to announce that an Educational Interpretive Program will be available, free of charge, to BC students in Grades 2 through 5 during the Salute to the Sockeye.

-Since the 1970’s Fisheries and Oceans Canada (DFO) has been the primary partner in providing interpretive programing at the Salute to the Sockeye festival.
+Since the 1970’s Fisheries and Oceans Canada (DFO) has been a proud partner of the Salute to the Sockeye festival and provides educational and interpretive programming during the event.

-As in previous years, DFO and its partners will be providing on-site educational programs to an anticipated 10,000 British Columbian elementary school students in grades 2 – 5.
+As in previous years, DFO will be delivering an on-site educational program to an anticipated 7,000 British Columbia elementary school students in grades 2 through 5, free of charge.

 Since the parks creation, BC Parks has been honoured to co-host the celebration of the largest Sockeye Salmon run in North America.